 This Chrysler charging system works exactly the same as all previous versions and the same testing procedures apply.
 The voltage regulator lives inside the Powertrain Control Module, (PCM), next to the battery.
 This allows the regulator to "know what the PCM knows".
 Charging system output, and load on the engine, can be adjusted for such things as battery temperature, wide-open-throttle, engine overheating, etc. In most cases, this alternator can be repaired on the vehicle.
 These tests may apply to newer models although PCM pin numbers will need to be determined from the service manual.

 Troubleshooting will be easier if you have a basic understanding of electrical theory and can read a digital volt-ohmmeter.
 In some instances, a less expensive test light will be recommended because it will complete an open circuit causing current to flow and voltage drops to occur.
 The result of these voltage drops is a dim test light.
-If you do not understand electrical theory but would still like to diagnose this system, read the "Safety" section for do-it-yourselfers first, then follow the instructions for "Basic Diagnosis".
+If you do not understand electrical theory but would still like to diagnose this system, read the "Safety" section for do-it-yourselfers first, then follow the instructions for "Selecting and Using a Voltmeter".
 A digital voltmeter is preferred, but a test light should provide sufficient information.
 If you followed the preliminary tests in the "Test Your Charging System" section and found battery voltage outside the range of 13.75 to 14.75, proceed with these steps:

 No Change in Battery Voltage

 Measure for full battery voltage between ground and the single large output terminal on the back of the alternator.
 If using a test light, it should be bright.
 If full battery voltage is present, continue to "Testing the Field Circuit".
 The ground lead of the voltmeter or test light should be connected to the engine block or battery negative terminal, not the alternator housing.